-- 4.1 The Trust Board has a legal responsibility for Trust policies and for ensuring that they are carried out effectively. - 4.2.
-The Chief Executive has a duty to ensure that: - Staff are aware of the need to comply with the Data Protection Law, in particular with the rights of patients wishing to access personal information and/or their health records - Staff are aware of the requirements of the common law duty of confidence as set out in the Confidentiality: NHS Code of Practice - Arrangements with third parties who access personal data on behalf of the Trust are subject to a written contract which stipulates appropriate security and confidentiality - Local Research Ethics Committees and researchers are aware of the Data Protection law and how it applies to the use of data for research purposes. - 4.3 The Caldicott Guardian (Medical Director) has specific responsibility for reflecting service users interests regarding the use of personal data.
+The Chief Executive has a duty to ensure that:

+- Staff are aware of the need to comply with the Data Protection Law, in particular with the rights of patients wishing to access personal information and/or their health records - Staff are aware of the requirements of the common law duty of confidence as set out in the Confidentiality: NHS Code of Practice - Arrangements with third parties who access personal data on behalf of the Trust are subject to a written contract which stipulates appropriate security and confidentiality - Local Research Ethics Committees and researchers are aware of the Data Protection law and how it applies to the use of data for research purposes.

+5.3 The Caldicott Guardian

+The Caldicott Guardian (Medical Director) has specific responsibility for reflecting service users interests regarding the use of personal data.
 They are also responsible for ensuring that personal data is shared in an appropriate and secure manner.
 To assist with the volume and diversity of this task the Caldicott Guardian is supported by the Head of Data Privacy/Data Protection Officer, Directorate Clinical Governance Leads and Information Asset Owners (who act as Data Custodians).

+5.4 The Senior Information Risk Owner (SIRO)

+The Senior Information Risk Owner (SIRO) has Board level responsibility for the management of information risk within the Trust and the development and maintenance of Data Privacy practices throughout the Trust to ensure the safety and availability of information assets.
+The SIRO is also the Director with responsibility for data and cyber security.

+5.5 Data Protection Officer (DPO)

-- 4.4 The Senior Information Risk Owner (SIRO) has Board level responsibility for the management of information risk within the Trust and the development and maintenance of Data Privacy practices throughout the Trust to ensure the safety and availability of information assets.
-The SIRO is also the Director with responsibility for data and cyber security. - 4.5 Under the terms of Data Protection legislation, the Trust must appoint a Data Protection Officer (DPO), who will inform and advise the Trust about its obligations to comply with its legal obligations under data protection legislation, and who will monitor compliance with those legal obligations.
-The Head of Data Privacy has been assigned the role of DPO and will manage internal data protection activities, advise on data protection impact assessments, and be the first point of contact for supervisory authorities and individuals whose data is processed. - 4.6 Information Asset Owners undertake the role and responsibility of Data Custodians, as referred to in the Data Protection Law and are responsible for ensuring that the Data Protection and Caldicott principles are fully observed and complied with by staff within their Directorate/Service/Department.
-Working with Team/Service Managers, Information Asset Owners are required to ensure that all data flows and processing of data complies with all current Data Protection policies, working closely with the Head of Data Privacy/Data Protection Officer as appropriate. - Promote Data Protection and Caldicott Principles on an on-going basis - Ensure that all staff know the procedure for reporting IG and IT security incidents - Ensure that an annual review of the Information Asset Register is undertaken through delegated responsibility, to enable an assessment of compliance with Data Protection and Caldicott Principles - Have systems in place to enable the above to be managed effectively within the service - 4.7 Information Asset Administrators are responsible for supporting Information Asset Owners in ensuring the accuracy, security and lawful use of personal data within their own areas.
+Under the terms of Data Protection legislation, the Trust must appoint a Data Protection Officer (DPO), who will inform and advise the Trust about its obligations to comply with its legal obligations under data protection legislation, and who will monitor compliance with those legal obligations.
+The Head of Data Privacy has been assigned the role of DPO and will manage internal data protection activities, advise on data protection impact assessments, and be the first point of contact for supervisory authorities and individuals whose data is processed.

+5.6 Information Asset Owners

+Information Asset Owners undertake the role and responsibility of Data Custodians, as referred to in the Data Protection Law and are responsible for ensuring that the Data Protection and Caldicott principles are fully observed and complied with by staff within their Directorate/Service/Department.
+Working with Team/Service Managers, Information Asset Owners are required to ensure that all data flows and processing of data complies with all current Data Protection policies, working closely with the Head of Data Privacy/Data Protection Officer as appropriate.

+- Promote Data Protection and Caldicott Principles on an on-going basis - Ensure that all staff know the procedure for reporting IG and IT security incidents - Ensure that an annual review of the Information Asset Register is undertaken through delegated responsibility, to enable an assessment of compliance with Data Protection and Caldicott Principles

+• Have systems in place to enable the above to be managed effectively within the service

+5.7 Information Asset Administrators

+Information Asset Administrators are for supporting Information Asset Owners in ensuring the accuracy, security and lawful use of personal data within their own areas.

+5.8 Managers

-4.8 Managers will ensure that all staff:
+Managers will ensure that all staff: